ITR Filing Deadline Missed?

 Q- Can I apply online?

 Yes, an online application can be made through the website of the listed scheduled commercial banks.
-Infact, the subscription can be made at Rs 50 less per gram when it is made online and the payment is also done though digital mode.
+In fact, the subscription can be made at Rs 50 less per gram when it is made online, and the payment is also made through digital mode.

 Q- How can I exit my investment in SGB?

-For premature withdrawal investors can file a request before 30 days of coupon date to requisite
+For premature withdrawal, investors can file a request before 30 days of the coupon date to the requisite.

 • Banks